curi/fi/docs/list-of-thoughts-and-backlog.md

 - why did overreaching stuff / coming to terms with own problems feel *~confessional* before but doesn't now?

 - songs to analyse
-  - santa clause is coming to town (TCS / lying to children)
+  - santa clause is coming to town (wrt TCS / lying to children)
   - call me maybe
   - you need to calm down (taylor swift)
   - blank space (taylor swift)
   - sk8er boi

 - standard nomenclature for FI posts about flagging stuff you

 - overreaching - label for full post

 - social signal / social dynamics / static meme - for particular statements or sentences; jokes, all jokes?
   - not all jokes; e.g. "a preposition is fine to end a sentence with"

 - self grading of quality